CAPSLOCK042/AutoRoster/README.md

 # AutoRoster
-Automatic roster maker for the Phillipian's Graphic Design section.
+Automatic roster maker for The Phillipian's Graphic Design section.